 - Sufficient storage to hold all of the current instance's data.

 - The same authorized networks as the current instance.
 Learn more.

-- The same user accounts, with the same PostgreSQL privileges and passwords.
+- The same user accounts, with the same MySQL privileges and passwords.

 For more information, see Creating an instance.